persiewayne17/Practice-Python/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for new projects or improvements to existing ones, feel free to submit a pull request.
+Feel free to submit a pull request if you have ideas for new projects or improvements to existing ones.

 ## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for educational purposes.
+You can use, modify, and distribute the code for educational purposes.